The Dirt: June & Co. returns to downtown Spokane, plus, repairs at the fire-ravaged Ridpath

 The Ridpath, previously a hotel, sat vacant for decades before a $22 million project to revitalize the structure.

 Last month, a fire broke out in a unit of the building at 515 W. Sprague Ave.
-Though the fire was quickly extinguished by Spokane Fire Department personnel, the fire sprinkler suppression system in the building caused damage to multiple units.
+Though the fire was quickly extinguished by Spokane Fire Department personnel, the fire sprinkler suppression system in the building damaged multiple units.

 The fire occurred not in the taller, 13-story structure, but the adjacent four-story structure known as the “Y,” which consists of 40 units.